SeanHollen/Using-Git/README.md

 ``git show <commit hash>``

+Show just names in files change in last commits, 2 in this case

+``git diff --name-only HEAD~2``

 ## Fix merge conflict / Bring changes from master branch into your branch

 I used to do this: